Are you busy?

 Then I started thinking about noises I could hear outside, like kids going to school, cars going past.

-I thought about how sad I still was that some old friends hadn’t want to be friends; even though I understood and wasn’t annoyed anymore.
+I thought about how sad I was that some old friends hadn’t wanted to be friends, even though I understood and wasn’t annoyed.

 I felt connected to everything.

 Around in circles like that.

 Other strange things happened.

 Regular, everyday foods started to taste like they’d been prepared in the finest kitchen by a star chef.